bpbond/srdb/README.md

 20140827	|	Shifted from Google Code (svn) to Github (git).
 No data changes.
 20131218	|	Pubs from 2012 added (466 new records).
 Two new fields (measurement interval and annual coverage); renamed `CO2_method` to `Meas_method`; many corrections to older data; new R script for error-checking and mapping; removed kmz file.
 20120510	|	Pubs from 2011 added, many other corrections to temp models.
 Figshare doi: 10.6084/m9.figshare.868954.
-20110524	|	A few late-breaking studies added, and kmz file updated 20110513	|	Many missing 2010 studies added, and a number of errors fixed.
+20110524	|	A few late-breaking studies added, and kmz file updated.
+20110513	|	Many missing 2010 studies added, and a number of errors fixed.
 Thanks to Dan Metcalfe and Les Hook.
 20110224	|	More 2010 pubs added; three fields deleted: `Chamber_method`, `CH4_flux`, `N2O_flux`.
 These were all inconsistent or almost never used.
 20101029	|	Pubs from first half of 2010 added.